heal-research/SimSharp/docs/README.md

 };
 ```

 Monitors may be created with ```collect: true```.
 This means the monitor will keep the datapoints and thus can compute median, percentiles, and print a histogram of the data.
-By default collect is false, which still allows computing min, max, mean, standard deviation, count, and sum in a memory efficient way.
+By default collect is false, which still allows computing min, max, mean, standard deviation, count, and sum and in a memory efficient way.

+As has been mentioned above, the KanbanControl sample shows how to use monitors in the code that describes the model in order to track own variables of interest.

 ### Reports